Horn and Angel Sharks: Unusual Predators on the Seabed

 The California horn shark (Heterodontus francisci) lives on the west coast of North America from the state of California to the Gulf of California.
 It's an attractive fish with a brown or grey surface that has darker spots.
 It reaches a maximum length of four feet.
 Most individuals are shorter than this, however.

-The fish is usually a nocturnal animal.
-During the day it hides in caves or crevices, under ledges, or in thick beds of seaweed.
-Starting at dusk, it hunts for animals on or close to the seabed, including crabs, snails, squid, shrimp, sea urchins, sea stars (starfish), and occasionally fish.
-It's able to remove animals attached to a substrate by using its teeth like a chisel.
+The shark is able to remove animals attached to a substrate by using its teeth like a chisel.
 Suction helps draw the prey into the shark's mouth.
-The shark may also pry animals off a surface with its mouth by bracing itself with its pectoral fins, moving into a vertical position and then rapidly moving its body downwards, in effect using its body as a lever.
+The fish may also pry animals off a surface with its mouth by bracing itself with its pectoral fins, moving into a vertical position and then rapidly moving its body downwards, in effect using its body as a lever.

 Fertilization is internal in all sharks.
 Fish have a pelvic fin on each side of their body behind the pectoral fins.
 A male shark has a tubular organ called a clasper on the inner side of each of his pelvic fins.
 Claspers insert sperm into the female's reproductive tract.